Red Joan: Book Review

 Red Joan: The Movie

-An adaptation of Red Joan, directed by Trevor Nunn, and starring Sophie Cookson and Judi Dench, had its its world premiere at the Toronto International Film Festival in 2018 and will be released in early 2019.
+An adaptation of Red Joan, directed by Trevor Nunn, and starring Sophie Cookson and Judi Dench, had its its world premiere at the Toronto International Film Festival in 2018 and was released in early 2019.

-If you’d like to discuss anything in the review, please email me .
-If you thought it was good then please share it using the buttons below.
+If you’d like to discuss anything in the review, please email me.
+Otherwise, please share it using the buttons below.